andriivorona/andriivorona/README.md

 ### Hi there 👋

-I'm a frontend developer.
+My name's Andrii.
 I am a Front End developer with more than 4+ years of an industry.

 I put in my life high goals and reach them.
 Always open to communication.
 Developed the ability to work in a team, high performance, self-organized.
 I'm learning fast.

 I have experience in working with and communicate with people.
  🌱 I’m currently learning React, Redux, Laravel, MongoDB..
  🔭 I’m currently working on the World)
  📫 How to reach me: andrii.y.vorona@gmail.com or Twitter: @Andrev___Vorona;